In his letter to the church at Ephesus, the Apostle Paul writes, “Let all bitterness and

 embraced His divine objective by carrying his cross to the place of his crucifixion, and

 then He died on the cross.
-Christians believe Jesus resurrected from the dead.
+Christians believe Jesus was resurrected from the dead.
 I think the

 same Holy Spirit that resurrected Jesus can empower you and me to rise above petty